Miniature Book Collection

 - Alembic Press

-Book as art object is as much a feature of the miniature book world as it is of the “regular” book world.
-The collection contains a significant group of miniature artists’ books, all exploring the idea of book as art, and pushing the limits of the definition of a “book”.
-Works by many major book artists are held, including:
+Books as art objects are as much a feature of the miniature book world as they are of the “regular” book world.
+The Miniature Book Collection contains a significant group of miniature artists’ books, all exploring the idea of book as art, and pushing the limits of the definition of a “book.”
+Works by the following notable book artists are included in the Collection.

 - Jody Williams